raae/queen.raae.codes/content/emails-queen/2022/03/25-image-cdn/index.md

 ]);
 ```

-To see the complete diff, check out the [Pull Request on GitHub](https://github.com/queen-raae/gatsby-source-youtube-oembed/pull/7/files).
+Check out the [Pull Request on GitHub](https://github.com/queen-raae/gatsby-source-youtube-oembed/pull/7/files) for the complete diff!

 &nbsp;
 All the best,